The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Proposition : free energy lower bound

-To prove \eqref{eq:2ptdiff1}, for the squares $\alpha \subset D$ not touching the boundary, we use the cancelation \eqref{e:Ycancel} below, and for the squares touching the boundary instead the estimate \eqref{e:Yboundary}.
-Finally, summing over $\alpha$, using that there $\OO(b^{-2})$ squares $\alpha$ not touching a boundary square and $\OO(b^{-1})$ squares touching the boundary, it follows that
+where we have used that $\tilde \mu_\alpha = \hat \mu_\alpha - \mu_\alpha$.
+For the squares $\alpha \subset D$ not touching the boundary, we use the cancellation \eqref{e:Ycancel} below and for the squares touching the boundary instead the weaker estimate \eqref{e:Yboundary}.
+By these estimates, and summing over $\alpha$ using that there $\OO(b^{-2})$ squares $\alpha$ not touching a boundary square and $\OO(b^{-1})$ squares touching the boundary, it follows that the last display equals

 This proves \eqref{eq:2ptdiff1}. \end{proof}